 Activities of daily living can be a good indication of how an adult is doing at home.
 If they are unable to safely and confidently keep up with their ADLs, it is time to find them the assistance they need.

 In many cases, a senior living community can provide the right amount of personalized support.
-Learn more about what senior living can offer by downloading our guide “The Journey to Senior Living: A Step-by-Step Guide for Seniors.”
+Learn more about what senior living can offer by downloading our guide “Finding a Safe and Comfortable Senior Living Community.”